 10. UGC creator or manager

-The great thing about making money UGC is that there’s no need for a large following - all you need is authenticity.
-As a creator, you will need to focus on producing relatable content that resonates with and persuades a target audience, while managers will focus on the brand-level interactions and curating creators that are a good fit.
+The great thing about making money UGC is that there’s no need for a large following — all you need is authenticity.
+As a creator, you will need to focus on creating relatable content that resonates with and persuades a target audience, while managers will focus on the brand-level interactions and curating creators that are a good fit.

-Requirements:
+- Requirements:

-Content creation skills, strong understanding of a specific brand’s voice and target audience, ability to empathize with the customer and create authentic content
+Content creation skills, strong understanding of a specific brand’s voice and target audience, ability to empathize with the customer and create authentic content - Potential weekly pay:

 $400-$600+ as a creator, $800-$1500+ as a manager

-Again, you can work for a tutoring company like italki or VIPKid, or, you can work for yourself by creating your own online tutoring business.
+You can work for a tutoring company like italki or VIPKid, or, you can work for yourself by creating your own online tutoring business.

 11. Academics tutor

 One job that will remain in demand as long as people are in school is academic tutoring.
-Even with AI advancement, students will still benefit from the insights, topical knowledge, accuracy and sympathy that comes with a human tutor.

-Requirements:
+- Requirements:

-Strong knowledge in specific subject areas, ability to assess student capabilities and teach accordingly, good presentation
+Strong knowledge in specific subject areas, ability to assess student capabilities and teach accordingly, good presentation - Potential weekly pay:

 $400-500 initially, $1500 or more if specialized